 • a Permanent Resident with a full-time position at a hospital/institution in the United States

-• Able to attend the 2025 AOA Annual Leadership Meeting in Minneapolis, Minnesota.
+• Able to attend the 2027 AOA Annual Leadership Meeting.

 Note: Lengthy episodes of time away from practice (>6 months) may be noted by applicants and will be reviewed and given consideration by the selection committee on a case by case basis.
 This includes but is not exhaustive of illness, family/medical leave, maternity/paternity leave, military deployment, etc.